 Accordingly, adopting a similar approach on a 1-2-1 basis may allow more specific work to be conducted with athletes and, therefore, may be more effective in reducing deeply held cognitions such as irrational beliefs (Bowman & Turner, 2022).
 Indeed, the present study provides the opportunity to further explore Mansell et al.’s (2023) multimodal approach and, therefore, may contribute to the literature by offering a transferrable approach to enhance elite young athletes’ trait beliefs and performance that is delivered in an ecologically valid manner.
 This is important given that sport psychology provision is often conducted on an individual level, and no known research has examined the effectiveness of targeting stress mindset using a 1-2-1 approach as part of a multimodal intervention.

 Our present study aims to investigate whether the multimodal cognitive behavioural intervention ‘Mindset: Performing Under Pressure’ (M: PUP) could enhance stress mindset and perceived performance and reduce irrational beliefs in a sample of elite academy football players.
-Using a single-case A-B research design, it is hypothesized that stress mindset and perceived performance will increase, and irrational beliefs will decrease as a result of the intervention.
+Using a single-case A-B research design, it is hypothesized that stress mindset and perceived performance would increase, and irrational beliefs would decrease as a result of the intervention.
 Exploring such aims offers the chance to extend the research by being the first known study to manipulate stress mindset in athletes delivered via an ecologically valid 1-2-1 modality, and to address the lack of single-case cognitive behavioural research that has been reported in elite athletes (Barker et al., 2020).
 A social validation component will also assess the acceptability of the intervention and how it was delivered.

 Method